Social Summit: From Isolation to Connection

 There are prevalent links between an individual’s community connection and overall health.
 Individuals who experience a strong sense of community belonging are observed to experience good mental and general health and are less susceptible to chronic conditions1.
 The benefits of connected communities are not only found at the individual level.
-Communities, where people feel connected, have less crime, experience positive economic growth, and are more likely to work collaboratively to address systemic issues1.
+Communities, where people feel connected, have less crime, experience positive economic growth, and are more likely to work collaboratively to address systemic issues.

-The 2019 Social Summit Agenda
+The 2019 Social Summit agenda

 Pieter De Vos:

 Follow us on social media: